abhishekpingale22/jenkins-sample/jenkins-D1.md

 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
-- As of now select Install Suggested Plugins only
+- Select `Install Suggested Plugins` only

 - It will ask for creating for first admin user, enter details as required.

-- To add jenkins user in linux to sudoers group
+- A linux user with name `jenkins` is created while Jenkins Installation, add `jenkins` user in linux to `sudoers` group
 ```
+cat /etc/passwd | grep -i 'jenkins'
 sudo usermod -a -G wheel jenkins
 id jenkins
 ```
-- Current home directory for jenkins is (/var/lib/jenkins)
+- Current home directory for jenkins is **/var/lib/jenkins**
+- To view the Jenkins Systems Information, navigate to `Manage Jenkins` > `System Information`
 ### Setup JDK for Jenkins
 - Install OpenJDK 8 JDK
 - To install OpenJDK 8 JDK using yum, run this command: